Notebook Templates

 Creating a Template

 In the dashboard web application you can create a new template if you have permission to do so within your team.
-The template can be created from scratch or from a previously downloaded JSON file.
+Enter a template name; you may add an optional description (up to 250 characters).
+The template can be created from scratch or from a previously downloaded JSON file (design layout only).

 Once the template has been created, you can edit the template as you would a notebook in the designer application.